jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
 _Mask oppression often becomes the face we wear._

-The truth is the stepmother favoured her daughter and thus couldn't let Cinderella evolve.
+The truth is the stepmother favoured her daughters and thus didn't want Cinderella to evolve.

 The easiest way to prevent competition is to subvert a person's natural motivation to improve themselves.
 The stepmother invalidated Cinderella's pain with a fake story that Cinderella deserved her lowly position.
 When Cinderella followed her stepmothers commands she was wearing a mask of submission to endure her pain.
 And if she had protested her abuse she'd still be acting within her stepmothers oppression instead of rising above it.

 The philosophy we speak isn't the philosophy we believe in.
 Our true beliefs are revealed by the effects our tools have in the world.
-The stepmother's rules only benefitted herself.
-But for anyone's authority, from parents to teachers, their rules must be temporary and in the service to empower children, students, workers to improve upon their teachers.
+For authority to be valid, from parents to teachers, its rules must be temporary and in the service to empower children, students, workers to evolve because technological evolution is the plot of humanity.

 The stepmother was corrupt.
 So, Cinderella's freedom only came true when she grabbed the tools she needed to change the world to her benefit.